shaefer/cleverorc-challenge-rating-calculator/README.md

 ## Getting Started
 1. Run it locally  This is like hitting your lambda live with the earlier mentioned URI.
 Also try the post.
 The get is to calculator a single creature field (like hp) the post is mean to include all the parts of a creature that are part of cr calculation (hp, ac, damage, toHit, saves, DCs)
-`serverless invoke local --function challengeRatingCalculator --path test/cleverorc/get-hp.json` `serverless invoke local --function challengeRatingCalculator --path test/cleverorc/post-hp.json` `serverless invoke local --function challengeRatingCalculator --path test/cleverorc/post-fullWithNoCreatureType.json`
+`serverless invoke local --function calc --path test/cleverorc/get-hp.json` `serverless invoke local --function calc --path test/cleverorc/post-hp.json` `serverless invoke local --function calc --path test/cleverorc/post-fullWithNoCreatureType.json`
 1. Run `serverless deploy` to create the lambda and dynamodb table in AWS.
 The output for the deploy will show success and give you the url for the deployed API gateway endpoint that you can hit to test it live.
 1. *OPTIONAL BUT IMPORTANT*: If you forgot something and want to rollback...**BEFORE** you change anything in the serverless.yml just run a `serverless remove` and it will delete all the resources it just created...or try to.
 Since serverless created everything with Cloudformation it can remove it too.
 Find more details in the [serverless docs](https://www.serverless.com/framework/docs/providers/aws/cli-reference/remove/).